 We hope this article has helped you on the road to success, considering the design phase of a bespoke customer platform for your business.
 If you are thinking about developing/updating your platform/portal and would like a free consultation, call us on +44 (0)117 325 4403 or email firstname.lastname@example.org.
 We’d love to hear from you!

 To discover how we help clients, check out some of our recent work.

 Next step: Development

-In the next article, I will look at key things to consider during your platform’s development phase.
-We will cover frameworks, microservices, cloud infrastructure, testing, and project management.
+In the next article, Developing a bespoke customer platform or application, I look at key things to consider during your platform’s development phase.
+We cover frameworks, microservices, cloud infrastructure, testing, and project management.